Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/_index.md

 ---
 title: Architecture
 description: Altinn Studio, Altinn Apps and Altinn Platform has a modern architecture.
-This documentation describes everything from the requirements affecting the architecture to the defined architecture.
+This documentation describes everything from the requirements affecting the architecture to the defined capabilities and the components that support them.
 tags: [architecture]
 weight: 100
 alwaysopen: false